I/O File Details and Format¶

 Note

-Whether components that are observed in a phase, but that cannot be predicted by the corresponding solution model, should be included is a matter of judgment.
+Whether components that are observed in a phase but which cannot be predicted by the corresponding solution model should be included is a matter of judgment.
 Because such components cannot be predicted by the solution model, their inclusion has the consequence that they must be accommodated by other phases in the predicted assemblage.
 In general this leads to higher misfit and, in particular, may increase the misfit of the solution model that ultimately accommodates the component.
 These effects are proportional to the amount of the component.
 Arguably, when the uncertainty on the abundance of a component includes zero, it should be omitted.
 When the amount of a component that cannot be predicted by the corresponding solution model is significant, an alternative to simple omission or inclusion is to replace the component by a geochemical proxy that is predicted by the solution model.
 For example, BaO is a common component of feldspar, but cannot be predicted by current feldspar solution models.
 As CaO is a reasonable, and thermodynamically well-predicted, proxy for BaO in feldspar, the observed molar amount of CaO in an observed feldspar composition can be augmented by the molar amount of BaO, which is then omitted from the “observed” composition.

 —